Skip to Content

 If you don’t have a food processor, you can combine the sausage, Velveeta, and Bisquick by hand in a large bowl.

-I’d suggest combining the sausage with the cheese then adding the Bisquick last.
+I recommend starting by combining the sausage with the cheese and then adding the Bisquick last.

 Once the dough has been combined, start rolling them into walnut-sized balls.